 As the La Famille Express is found two miles offshore, it’s too far to wade or swim out to.
 The vessel is farther out than it looks.

 Kiteboarders, launching from the unparalleled kite spot of Long Bay Beach, do often make the journey out.

 It’s important to be aware of the hazards and dangers of climbing on and boarding the La Famille Express.
 Steel vessels decay rapidly in a tropical marine environment, and this landmark is no exception.
 A rope net hangs over the side, but we highly advise against boarding the ship.

-Dangerous holes in the hull and deck are found across the ship, razor sharp metal shards and broken glass abound, and there’s ample amounts of hazardous dust and particles from the old paints, iron oxide, synthetics and petroleum products.
+Dangerous holes in the hull and deck are found across the ship, razor-sharp metal shards and broken glass abound, and there are ample amounts of hazardous dust and particles from the old paints, iron oxide, synthetics, and petroleum products.

 Boaters nearby should also take caution, as jagged bits of metal can be found in the area.